corpnewt/RoR2Unlocker/README.md

 # RoR2Unlocker
-Py script to unlock characters and adjust lunar coins in Risk Of Rain 2
+Py gui script using tkinter that can unlock items, characters, skills, skins, achievements, and adjust lunar coins in Risk Of Rain 2